SPAAM-community/AMDirT/docs/source/how_to/viewer.md

 ```bash
 bash ancientMetagenomeDir_curl_download_script.sh
 ```
+> ⚠️ _We highly recommend downloading and reviewing `AncientMetagenomeDir_filtered_libraries.tsv` **before** running the curl download script to ensure you have in the download scripts and/or pipeline input sheets only the actual library types you wish to use (e.g. you may only want paired-end data, or non-UDG treated data)._

-and the sequencing files of the selected samples will be downloaded to the directory you run the script from.
+The sequencing files of the selected samples will then have been downloaded to the directory you run the script from.

-> ⚠️ _You must already have the download tool you have selected configured on your machine to use the bash script!_
+> ⚠️ _You must already have the download tool you have selected installed and configured on your machine to use the bash script!_

 > ⚠️ _Make sure you only run this script on the machine you will run your analyses from, i.e. in most cases on a server or HPC!_

-> ⚠️ _We highly recommend downloading and reviewing `AncientMetagenomeDir_filtered_libraries.tsv` **before** running the curl download script to ensure you have in the download scripts and/or pipeline input sheets only the actual library types you wish to use (e.g. you may only want paired-end data, or non-UDG treated data)._

 To use the **pipeline input samplesheet**, you should always double check the sheet is correctly configured.
 Once you have validated it, you can supply it to your selected pipeline as follows (using nf-core/eager as an example):